charleskcoffie-a11y/gmct-management-system/README.md

 **Statistician (Analytics & Reports)**
 Can view comprehensive analytics, reports, and trends.
 Cannot edit financial records or access system settings.

+**Class Leader (Attendance Management)**
+Can view Member Directory (read-only) and mark attendance for their assigned class only.
+Cannot access any financial data, financial reports, or settings.
+Attendance is completely isolated from financial records.

 ---